 We have looked at the unicast client, where the location of the service locator is already known.
-However, it is more likely that a client will need to search through all of the service locators until it finds one holding a service it is looking for.
+However, it is more likely that a client will need to search for service locators until it finds one holding a service it is looking for.
 It would need to use a multicast search for this.
-If it needs only one occurrence of the service, then it can exit after using the service.
+If it only needs one occurrence of the service, then it can exit after using the service.
 More complex behavior will be illustrated in later examples.